mhpb/savvy-prestashop/README.md

 <h3>How to install</h3>

-1. Make sure you have Prestashop installed.
+1. Make sure you have PrestaShop installed.
 Versions 1.6 and 1.7 are supported.
 We recommend running the latest version.
 2. Download the latest version of the integration: https://github.com/savvytechcom/savvy-prestashop/releases/latest
-3. Open Prestashop Admin - Improve - Modules - Modules & Services
+3. Open PrestaShop Admin - Improve - Modules - Modules & Services
 4. Click {Upload a Module} and select the ZIP file of the plugin
 5. Find the module you just installed and click {Configure}
 6. Enter your API keys.
 Click Save at the bottom.